Skip to main content

 [Input 2 Output]

-A widespread expression to indicate the type of input/output pair used on an AI application or a model.
+A widespread expression to indicate the type of input/output pair used in an AI application or a model.
 The "input" conditions the "output" result.
 It is usually used very loosely.
 "Video 2 video" for example can mean very different things under the hood on different occasions, but nevertheless it's useful to indicate the type of possible workflow to an end user.

 Notebook